Flag of Iraq: History

-1921–1959
+Iraq as part of the Abbasid Caliphate (750–1258)

+The Abbasid Revolution against the Umayyad Caliphate adopted black for its rāyaʾ for which their partisans were called the musawwids.
+Their rivals chose other colours in reaction; among these, forces loyal to Marwan II adopted red.
+The choice of black as the colour of the Abbasid Revolution was already motivated by the "black standards out of Khorasan" tradition associated with the Mahdi.
+The contrast of white vs. black as the Fatimid vs. Abbasid dynastic colour over time developed in white as the colour of Shia Islam and black as the colour of Sunni Islam.
+After the revolution, Islamic apocalyptic circles admitted that the Abbasid banners would be black but asserted that the Mahdi's standard would be black and larger.
+Anti-Abbasid circles cursed "the black banners from the East", "first and last".

+Ottoman Iraq (1534–1920)

+Starting in 1534, the territory that is now Iraq was administered by the Ottoman Empire.
+In 1844, the Ottoman Empire had adopted a national flag as part of the Tanzimat reforms, this flag was used in Iraq until the Arab Revolt, and inspired the flags of the modern Iraqi Turkmen.

+Kingdom of Iraq (1921–1959)

 The first flag of modern Iraq was in Mandatory Iraq, and was adopted in 1921.
 It was a black-white-green horizontal flag, with a red triangle extending from the mast side, inspired by the flag of the Arab Revolt.
-It was soon changed to a new version with a red trapezoid replacing the triangle and two seven-point white stars on denoting the Tigris River, and the Euphrates River.
-Both designs also reflected the newly installed Hashemite Dynasty in Iraq (originally from Hejaz in the Arabian Peninsula), who had played a leading role in the Arab Revolt.
+It was soon changed to a new version with a red trapezoid replacing the triangle containing two, seven-point white stars denoting the Tigris River and the Euphrates River.
+Both designs also reflected the newly installed Hashemite Dynasty in Iraq (originally from the Hejaz in the Arabian Peninsula), who had played a leading role in the Arab Revolt.
 As such, it was similar to the flags of Hashemite Jordan, and the short-lived Kingdom of Hejaz.
 The new flag continued to be used in the Kingdom of Iraq.

-1958
+Iraq as part of the Arab Federation (1958)

 In 1958, in response to the merger of Egypt and Syria in the United Arab Republic, the two Hashemite kingdoms of Iraq and Jordan established the Arab Federation, a confederation of the two states.
 The flag of the union was essentially that of Jordan but without seven pointed star in the red chevron.
 This flag is identical to the flag of Palestine adopted in 1964, and almost identical to the flag of the Ba'ath Party.
 The union lasted less than six months, being terminated by the Iraqi Revolution of 1958 in July.